 Fractionated plasma products or plasma derivatives are a range of therapeutic preparations, manufactured from pooled plasma.
 They are manufactured through a process of separation, purification, and concentration to form therapeutic doses.
 This can be done for desired groups of proteins or by specific protein.
 The processes undertaken to manufacture these therapeutic doses are deemed pharmaceutical methods, defining these treatments as medicines which are managed under The Human Medicines Regulations 2012 and must be prescribed by a licensed practitioner.
 9.1 Anti-D This is a blood product given to D negative individuals to prevent sensitisation when exposed to D positive antigens, by neutralising any D positive red blood cells (RBC).
 Sensitising events include pregnancy, transfusion and transplantation (covered in section 3.1.4).
-For pregnancy, routine anti-D prophylaxis is offered to D negative individuals to prevent sensitisation from potential D positive babies, to reduce the risk of Haemolytic disease of the Fetus and Newborn (HDFN) (section 3.1.4).
+For pregnancy, routine anti-D prophylaxis is offered to D negative individuals to prevent sensitisation from potential D positive babies, to reduce the risk of haemolytic disease of the fetus and newborn (HDFN) (section 3.1.4).
 Optional fetal RhD screening may indicate that prophylaxis is not required (section 3.2.9).
 More information can be found in the guidelines on the use of Anti-D Immunoglobin for the Prevention of Haemolytic Disease of the Fetus and Newborn.
-9.1.1 Administration Anti-D should be given within 72 hours of a sensitising event, though some protection may be offered if given up to 10 days post event.
-The table below indicates the minimum anti-D dose recommended in the BSH guidelines.
-Please note that not all preparations will be available, so higher doses may be given.
-Gestation (weeks) Minimum Anti-D Dose (IU) (1) Further information <12 250 Following situations: • Ectopic/molar pregnancy • Therapeutic termination • Repeated PV bleeding and abdominal pain • Surgical evacuation 12 - 20 250 Any sensitizing event Patients suitable for cffDNA will be tested at 16 weeks if available 20+ 500 Any sensitizing event FMH estimation testing - Kleihauer (KL) Quantitation, repeat testing and further anti-D may be needed if KL positive 28 1500 RAADP 28-week sample should be taken before anti-D given Delivery 500 Cord sample taken Confirmed RhD+ baby anti-D issued FMH estimation - KL Additional testing as stated for 20+ weeks above Where intraoperative cell salvage is performed in Rh D negative women, without previous sensitization and where cord blood is confirmed Rh D positive, a 1500IU dose should be administered after reinfusion of any salvaged cells.
-A maternal sample should be rechecked no more than 45 minutes later, for estimation of fetomaternal haemorrhage and any further required dosing Routine Antenatal Anti-D Prophylaxis (RAADP) can be given as one dose of 1500IU at 28-30 weeks, or two doses of 500IU at 28 and 34 weeks.
+There is also a patient information leaflet available at: Patient information leaflets - Hospitals and Science - NHSBT 9.1.1 Administration Anti-D should be given within 72 hours of a sensitising event, though some protection may be offered if given up to 10 days post event.(1) The table below indicates the minimum anti-D dose recommended in the BSH guidelines.(1) Please note that not all preparations will be available, so higher doses may be given.
+Gestation (weeks) Minimum Anti-D Dose (IU) (1) Further information <12 250 Following situations: Ectopic/molar pregnancy Therapeutic termination Repeated PV bleeding and abdominal pain Surgical evacuation.
+12-20 250 Any sensitizing event Patients suitable for cffDNA will be tested at 16 weeks if available.
+20+ 500 Any sensitizing event FMH estimation testing - Kleihauer (KL) Quantitation, repeat testing and further anti-D may be needed if KL positive.
+28 1500 RAADP 28-week sample should be taken before anti-D given.
+Delivery 500 Cord sample taken Confirmed RhD+ baby anti-D issued FMH estimation - KL Additional testing as stated for 20+ weeks Above.
+Where intraoperative cell salvage is performed in Rh D negative women, without previous sensitization and where cord blood is confirmed Rh D positive, a 1500IU dose should be administered after reinfusion of any salvaged cells.
+A maternal sample should be rechecked no more than 45 minutes later, for estimation of fetomaternal haemorrhage and any further required dosing. \ Routine Antenatal Anti-D Prophylaxis (RAADP) can be given as one dose of 1500IU at 28-30 weeks, or two doses of 500IU at 28 and 34 weeks.
 This is a national scheme and is in addition to other anti-D doses, as this dose is designed to cover the entire pregnancy.(1)